MaxKho/MindEvalAI/README.md

 python app.py
 ```

 The application will run on <http://localhost:5000>.
-When a user submits their email, it will be saved in the `emails.db` database.
+Submitted emails are saved to your Supabase project and can be viewed at `/emails` or downloaded from `/download`.